markanthonymorales/cypress-boilerplate/README.md

    1. npm run cypress:execution-allure
    2. npm run allure:report
    3. allure open
-   4. You'll get a report like this one: GitHub Page - Allure Report Sample: https://joanesquivel.github.io/cypress-cucumber-boilerplate/

 ##  Sample repo to generate an allure report as an artifact using GH Actions